Zolarwind Theme

 └── theme.toml

-Create a new directory themes/zolarwind and move the following files and directories there:
+Create a new directory themes/zolarwind and move the theme-specific files there.
+The tree below shows what stays in the site root and what moves under themes/zolarwind:

 /